 What are the benefits of strength training?

-- Strength training makes you stronger and fitter.
+- Makes you stronger and fitter.

 - Protects bone health and muscle mass.

-- Helps to keep the weight off for good. (consistency is key)
+- Keeps the weight off for good.

 - Helps you develop better body mechanics.